Ch1n3du/csc-310-assignment/README.md

 # CSC 310 Practical Assignment (Group 16)

-Build a website using just HTML, CSS, and JavaScript.
-Open a GitHub account and host the site via GitHub.

-The site should contain:
+We were assigned to build a HTML, CSS and Vanilla JS site that has:

 - The biodata of the group members
-- Be able to handle basic arithmetic.
+- Has a calculator able to handle basic arithmetic.
 - Have a form that reflects the content of the biodata presented.

 ## Group Members